thirty-four/stable-diffusion-webui-wildcards/README.md

         i2i.cached_uc = [None, None]
         i2i.scripts, i2i.script_args = self.script_filter(p, args)
 ```

+A PR is in progress on the main extension, so hopefully, installing adetailer from the main branch will be possible.

 ## Upcomming features
  - [ ] Making a settings menu.